gggeek/yet-another-waf-core/README.md

 Example use-cases:
 - reducing the surface of an API, eg. only allowing READ requests or access to specific URLs
-- removing sensitive data from an API responses
+- removing sensitive data from an API's responses
 - adding/modifying/removing http headers
 - tracing of requests and responses
 - rate limiting (not implemented, but should be implementable with existing components from other packages)